 Many popular Christian leaders in recent years have endorsed John Sailhamer’s interpretation of the creation account, known as ‘Historical Creationism’.
 It is a term he himself coined in his book “Genesis Unbound: A Provocative New Look at the Creation Account.”1 With endorsements from the likes of John Piper2, Mark Driscoll3, Matt Chandler4 and others, a closer look is definitely warranted.
 Dr. Sailhamer is an Old Testament and Hebrew scholar.
 He is currently professor of Old Testament at Golden Gate Baptist Theological Seminary (formerly senior professor of Old Testament and Hebrew at Southeastern Baptist Theological Seminary).
 In his thesis, he claims to bridge the gap, so to speak, between biblical literalism and old earth science.
-His theory, ostensibly, is derived from the text alone, yet completely neutral on the age of the earth.
-And, while he notes his view does not take scientific ideas into consideration, he often touts its compatibility.
+His theory, ostensibly, is derived from the text alone and claims to be completely neutral on the age of the earth.
+And, while he notes his view does not take scientific ideas into consideration, he often touts its compatibility with modern theories.
 Per the back cover of Genesis Unbound,

 DO I REALLY HAVE TO CHOOSE BETWEEN RELIGION AND SCIENCE?